-Hidden inside the small, golden orange apricot is a kernel that when harvested can serve as its own healthy snack or star in jams, granola, and more.
+Hidden inside the small, golden orange apricot is something that looks like a pit of a stone fruit, and therefore an item that you might normally discard.
+But it's much more than that.
+Inside, there's an edible kernel that when harvested can serve as its own healthy snack or star in jams, granola, and more.

 What Are Apricot Kernels?